Wil-Peters/HomeAutomation/README.md

 - Enables the use of multiple speakers, so you can choose on which device your voice assistant answers you.
 For me personally, I want my voice assistant to be able to answer me on my Sonos speaker, so I built support for that.

+- The classes in the asynchronous module allow you to do text to speech on your Rhasspy, even when there was no intent.
+The TimerIntentHandler is a first example that implements this functionality.
+With it you can:

+    - Create a timer for x number of seconds/minutes from now (I have an issue with that at the moment, check Problems with Number Ranges & Converters for details)
+    - Rhasspy responds that the timer was set
+    - After the timer expires, the TriggerManager is notified and in turn uses text-to-speech to tell you on your Rhasspy that the timer ended.

 Design:

 ![alternative text](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/Wil-Peters/HomeAutomation/master/plantuml.txt)